UNESCO World Heritage experiences

 Artifacts from this settlement are found in major musuems around the world.
 To fund the excavation work and research in the 19th century, archeologist Jakob Messikommer sold...

-Museum Biberach
+Fischerhaus Museum

 UNESCO Site Rorenhaab